hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 If the sender of the airdrop is also the payer of this transaction, we would need only their key to be present in the transaction context.

-If the airdrop transaction fees from the list above are covered by a separate payer, then both the keys of the airdrop sender and the payer should be present in the context.
-That is needed, so that the sender authorizes giving an airdrop from their own balance.
+If the airdrop transaction fees from the list above are covered by a separate payer, then the signatures of both the airdrop sender and the payer must be present in the context.
+This is so, because the sender is required to authorize sending the airdrop tokens from their balance.

 ### Service updates

 - Update `TokenServiceDefinition` class to include the new RPC method definition for sending airdrops
 - Implement new `TokenAirdropHandler` class which should be invoked when the gRPC server handles `TokenAirdropTransaction` transactions.
 The class should be responsible for:
     - Verify that the pending airdrops list contains between 1 and 10 entries, inclusive
-    - Verify that the pending airdrops list does not have any duplicate entries
     - Pre-handle:
         - The transaction must be signed by the sender for each entry in the `token_transfers` list
         - In the case where the airdrop fees are covered by a separate payer, the transaction must include also the payer’s signature
     - Handle:
         - Any additional validation depending on config or state i.e. semantics checks
         - Check that the airdrop sender account is a valid account.
-That is:
-          - an existing account, which was not deleted or expired
+That is an existing account, which is not deleted or expired.
-          - a non-existing account, pointed by an alias of `evm_address` or public `ECDSA key`
         - Check that the token being airdropped, does not contain a custom fee, which needs to be covered by the recipient.
 This includes `fractionalFees` with `net_of_transfers=false` and `royaltyFees`, including `fallbackRoyaltyFees`.
         - Such transactions should be reverted and rejected.
         - The business logic for sending pending airdrops
             - Check the association status and the existence of the recipient:

-              - It is an existing one and has `max_auto_associations` set to -1 and is not associated to the token → the token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`
+              - It is an existing one and has `max_auto_associations` set to -1 and is not associated to the token →<br/>
+                Тhe token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`

-              - It is an existing one and has `max_auto_associations`, which is a positive number and there are free auto association slots and the recipient is not associated to the token → the token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`
+              - It is an existing one and has `max_auto_associations`, which is a positive number and there are free auto association slots and the recipient is not associated to the token →<br/>
+                Тhe token is auto associated and is directly transferred to the recipient and a `TokenTransferList` is added to the `TransactionRecord`, as well as a new `TokenAssociation` entry in the `automatic_token_associations`

-              - It is an existing one and has `max_auto_associations`, which is a positive number but there are no free auto association slots and the recipient is not associated to the token → the token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`
+              - It is an existing one and has `max_auto_associations`, which is a positive number but there are no free auto association slots and the recipient is not associated to the token →<br/>
+                Тhe token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`.
+In addition, the airdrop `PendingAirdropId`/`PendingAirdropValue` entry is added to the `PendingAirdrop` VirtualMap in state

-              - It is an existing one and has `max_auto_associations` set to 0 and the recipient is not associated to the token → the token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`
+              - It is an existing one and has `max_auto_associations` set to 0 and the recipient is not associated to the token →<br/>
+                Тhe token transfer is interpreted as a pending and a `TokenPendingAirdrop` entry is added to the `TransactionRecord`.
+In addition, the airdrop `PendingAirdropId`/`PendingAirdropValue` entry is added to the `PendingAirdrop` VirtualMap in state

-              - It is an existing one and is associated to the token → the airdrop is handled as a regular crypto transfer and a `TokenTransferList` is added to the `TransactionRecord`
+              - It is an existing one and is associated to the token →<br/>
+                Тhe airdrop is handled as a regular crypto transfer and a `TokenTransferList` is added to the `TransactionRecord`

-              - It’s not existing and the AccountID is a public `ECDSA` key → the airdrop would first auto-create a new account with `maxAutoAssociations` field of -1 and directly transfer the token being airdropped to it.
+              - It’s not existing and the AccountID is a public `ECDSA` key →<br/>
+                Тhe airdrop would first auto-create a new account with `maxAutoAssociations` field of -1 and directly transfer the token being airdropped to it.
 This would include a `TokenTransferList` and the alias of the newly created account in the `TransactionRecord`
+              - It’s not existing and the AccountID is a public `ED25519` key →<br/>
+                Тhe airdrop would first auto-create a new account with `maxAutoAssociations` field of -1 and directly transfer the token being airdropped to it.
+This would include a `TokenTransferList` and the alias of the newly created account in the `TransactionRecord`

-              - It’s not existing and the AccountID is an `evm_address` → the airdrop would first lazily-create a new account with `maxAutoAssociations` field of -1 and directly transfer the token being airdropped to it.
+              - It’s not existing and the AccountID is an `evm_address` →<br/>
+                Тhe airdrop would first lazily-create a new account with `maxAutoAssociations` field of -1 and directly transfer the token being airdropped to it.
 This would include a `TokenTransferList` and the alias of the newly created account in the `TransactionRecord`
     - Fee calculation logic
         - assess all required fees for the airdrop from the payer of the transaction.
 This includes:
             - airdrop fee (assessed always)